 How Much Does Corporate Volunteering Cost?

-Volunteering can provide a great opportunity to give back to the community, but it's important to understand the costs for charities to take on corporate volunteers.
-In many cases, the costs can be very high and can prevent charities from participating in employer-supported volunteering programs.
+Volunteering can provide a great opportunity to give back to the community, but it's important to understand the costs for charities to take on corporate volunteers, and the costs involved for you as a business.

-There is often confusion in the corporate world regarding why they would need to pay to give up their team's time to help a charity.
 While it may seem like a simple matter of doing a good deed, it's important to understand that there are costs associated with employees volunteering.
 These costs can include things like training, supervision, and other expenses.

 In this article, we'll explore the various types of employer-supported volunteering opportunities, how much it’ll cost, and the benefits of giving back as a business through volunteering.